Entrar

 Me sentiría más optimista acerca de un futuro brillante para el hombre si pasara menos tiempo demostrando que puede ser más listo que la Naturaleza y más tiempo saboreando su dulzura y respetando su antigüedad.
 I would feel more optimistic about a bright future for man if he spent less time proving that he can outwit Nature and more time tasting her sweetness and respecting her seniority.

-feel verb
+feel verbo

-1. Undergo an emotional sensation or be in a particular state of mind.
+1. undergo an emotional sensation or be in a particular state of mind.

 After losing her job, she felt devastated and struggled to come to terms with the sudden change in her life.
 Después de perder su trabajo, se sintió devastada y luchó por aceptar el repentino cambio en su vida.

-2. Come to believe on the basis of emotion, intuitions, or indefinite grounds.
+2. come to believe on the basis of emotion, intuitions, or indefinite grounds.

 As she stood in front of the ocean, she began to feel that this was where she belonged, despite having no logical reason for it.
 Mientras se paró enfrente del océano, comenzó a sentir que esto era donde pertenecía, a pesar de no tener razón lógica para ello.

-3. Perceive by a physical sensation, e.g., coming from the skin or muscles.
+3. perceive by a physical sensation, e.g., coming from the skin or muscles.

 After running in the hot sun, Sarah felt the sweat dripping down her face and neck.
 Después de correr bajo el sol caliente, Sara se sintió el sudor gotas que caían por su rostro y cuello.

-4. Be conscious of a physical, mental, or emotional state.
+4. be conscious of a physical, mental, or emotional state.

 After running a marathon, she felt exhausted and sore all over her body.
 Después de correr un maratón, se sintió exhausta y dolorida en todo su cuerpo.

-5. Have a feeling or perception about oneself in reaction to someone's behavior or attitude.
+5. have a feeling or perception about oneself in reaction to someone's behavior or attitude.

 After her boss belittled her in front of colleagues, Sarah felt hurt and disrespected by his behavior.
 Después de que su jefe la despreciara en presencia de sus colegas, Sarah se sintió lastimada y deshonrada por su comportamiento.

-7. Be felt or perceived in a certain way.
+7. be felt or perceived in a certain way.

 As I walked through the park on a warm summer day, I couldn't help but feel the gentle breeze caressing my skin.
 Mientras paseaba por el parque un día de verano caluroso, no podía evitar sentir la brisa suave acariciando mi piel.

-8. Grope or feel in search of something.
+8. grope or feel in search of something.

 As she fumbled in the dark, she felt around for her phone to turn on the flashlight.
 Mientras ella forcejeaba en la oscuridad, sintió a su alrededor para encontrar su teléfono y encender el flash de luz.

-9. Examine by touch.
+9. examine by touch.

 The doctor felt the patient's pulse to check their vital signs.
 El médico palpó el pulso del paciente para comprobar sus signos vitales.

-10. Examine (a body part) by palpation.
+10. examine (a body part) by palpation.

 The doctor felt her patient's stomach to check for any signs of appendicitis.
 El médico palpitó el estómago de su paciente para comprobar si había signos de apendicitis.

-11. Find by testing or cautious exploration.
+11. find by testing or cautious exploration.

 The geologist had to feel her way through the dark cave, carefully probing the walls and floor for any signs of mineral deposits.
 El geólogo tuvo que sentir su camino a través de la cueva oscura, explorando cuidadosamente las paredes y el suelo en busca de cualquier señal de depósitos minerales.

-12. Produce a certain impression.
+12. produce a certain impression.

 The new art installation feels avant-garde and thought-provoking, challenging viewers to rethink their perspectives on modern society.
 La nueva instalación de arte se siente vanguardista y provocadora, desafiando a los espectadores para repensar sus perspectivas sobre la sociedad moderna.

-13. Pass one's hands over the sexual organs of.
+13. pass one's hands over the sexual organs of.

 I